marinerslakers/Csci-440/projects/part03/README.md

-# Labs
+# Part 03

-For this lab, we will be writing a bunch of SQL and will make your submission with Bitbucket.
+For this part of the project, we will be writing a bunch of SQL and will make your submission with Bitbucket.
 You will fork the repository into your own private Bitbucket repository, where you will make your additions to the code base.
 We use Bitbucket because private repositories are free.
 On GitHub, you will need a paid